Undergraduate Grader Positions

 - Prompt return of assignments to the course instructor.

 The undergraduate positions of tutor, course assistant, and grader follow a two-tier pay system.
-New hires are paid $8.50/hour.
-After two semesters of employment for the Mathematics Department (not necessarily consecutive or in the same position), the pay rate increases to $9.00/hour.
+New hires will be paid $10.00/hour.
+After two semesters of employment for the Mathematics Department (not necessarily consecutive or in the same position), the pay rate will increase to $10.50/hour.

+Jobs are in demand and fill quickly.
+To receive early consideration, please submit your application by early March for the fall semester or mid November for the spring semester.
+Job offers are made one semester at a time with no guarantee of future employment.
 If you receive an offer (by e-mail), respond as soon as possible to accept (or decline).
-Jobs are in demand and fill quickly.
 When a position opens up, we hire the first qualified applicant we can reach.
 Therefore, it is imperative that you keep your contact information current and check your email regularly.

 Information for New Hires

-- If you have never been a Cornell student employee, you must complete an I-9 Employment Eligibility Form before you can begin work.
-Submit this form along with the original accepted documents (listed on the last page of the I-9 form) to Heather Peterson in 310 Malott Hall.
+- If you have never been a Cornell student employee before, you must complete an I-9 Employment Eligibility Form before you can begin work.
+Fill out Section 1 and bring the form along with the original accepted documents (listed on the last page) to Heather Peterson in 310 Malott Hall.

 - Immediately contact your course instructor to discuss his/her expectations and preferred deadlines.

-- Pick up the textbook(s) for your course from Mikki in 310A Malott Hall.
-All textbooks must be returned at the end of the semester.
+- Pick up the textbook(s) for your course from Mikki in 310A Malott Hall (and don't forget to return it at the end of the semester).